OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 - In the Windows client, imports are not supported in the JavaScript file where you implement event-based activation handling.

+## Questions and feedback

+- Did you experience any problems with the sample?
+[Create an issue](https://github.com/OfficeDev/Office-Add-in-samples/issues/new/choose) and we'll help you out.
+- We'd love to get your feedback about this sample.
+Go to our [Office samples survey](https://aka.ms/OfficeSamplesSurvey) to give feedback and suggest improvements.
+- For general questions about developing Office Add-ins, go to [Microsoft Q&A](https://learn.microsoft.com/answers/topics/office-js-dev.html) using the office-js-dev tag.

 ## Copyright

 Copyright (c) 2022 Microsoft Corporation.
 All rights reserved.